'A Vexing Decision': Calif. Governor Mulls Who Will Replace Harris In Senate

 Then there's Rep. Barbara Lee, a longtime friend of Harris and a fellow Oaklander who has represented her city in Congress since 1998.
 Lee, 74, is also close to the Bernie Sanders wing of the Democratic Party and was the only member of Congress to vote against authorizing the use of force for President George W. Bush before the Iraq War.

 Silicon Valley Rep. Ro Khanna, 44, is also an up and comer after crushing veteran Congressman Mike Honda in 2016.
-Like Harris, Khanna is Indian-American and co-chaired Bernie Sanders' national campaign for president this year.
+Like Harris, Khanna is Indian American and co-chaired Sanders' national campaign for president this year.

-One argument against Breed, Schaaf, Bass and Lee however is that none of them has never waged a statewide campaign in California, which is hardly an easy task given the size of the state and the cost of running successfully.
+One argument against Breed, Schaaf, Bass and Lee, however, is that none of them has ever waged a statewide campaign in California, which is hardly an easy task given the size of the state and the cost of running.

 Secretary of State Alex Padilla has been widely rumored to covet a U.S. Senate seat and is a longtime friend and supporter of Newsom.
 Padilla chaired Newsom's abortive campaign for governor in 2010 before Jerry Brown jumped in.
 Padilla was also an early endorser of Newsom while he was running against former Los Angeles Mayor Antonio Villaraigosa and others in 2018.

-Note: An earlier version of this story wrongly suggested that Oakland Mayor Libby Schaaf is Black.
-She is white.